Health risks

 Shingles

-Many people have heard of shingles or have seen it in someone they know.
+A lot of people are familiar with shingles or have witnessed it in someone they know.
 Shingles (herpes zoster) is an itchy, painful rash with blisters caused by the reactivation of the chickenpox virus (varicella-zoster virus).
 There is a vaccine available for shingles.
 In the Netherlands, approximately 95% of the population has had chickenpox.
 After recovering from chickenpox, the virus remains in the body, retreating to a nerve ganglion next to the spinal cord.
 Years later, this virus can become active again, leading to shingles.
 The risk of developing shingles increases with age, particularly from the age of 50 onwards.
 This happens because of the natural decline of the immune system that occurs as we age.

 Where does shingles occur?